8Ten10/Docker-Media-Server-Project/README.md

  ```
 Mine is `sdb1`

-Now, check the filesystem type of the disk or partition.
+Now, check the filesystem type of the disk partition.

 ```console
 $ blkid /dev/sdb1